gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 You can start Gatsby in either mode with its respective command: `gatsby develop` or `gatsby build`.

+## Build time vs runtime

+A common confusion with the generation of static assets is the difference between [build time](/docs/glossary#build) and [runtime](/docs/glossary#runtime).
+Processes that happen in a web browser that you click through and interact with can be referred to as a browser runtime.
+Code can interact with the browser and take advantage of APIs it offers.
+Build time refers to the process of rendering the site outside of a browser and putting it into files that can be delivered to a browser later, so browser tools like `window` aren't available.

+The `gatsby develop` command doesn't perform some of the build steps that the `gatsby build` command does, but starts up a development server that you can use to preview your site in the browser -- like a runtime.
+When you run `gatsby build` (build time) there won't be a browser available, so your site needs to be capable of protecting calls to browser based APIs.

+To gain a greater understanding of what happens when you run either command, it can be helpful to look at the information that Gatsby is reporting back and break it down.

-## Understanding gatsby develop
+### Understanding gatsby develop (runtime)

+Using `gatsby develop` runs a server in the background enabling useful features like hot reloading and Gatsby’s data explorer.

 Gatsby develop is optimized for rapid feedback and extra debugging information.

-Using `gatsby develop` runs a server in the background enabling useful features like hot reloading and Gatsby’s data explorer.

 The output of running `gatsby develop` in a fresh install of the Gatsby default starter looks like this:

 ```shell
 success open and validate gatsby-configs - 0.051 s